CraneSubZero/player_database/README.md

+Good Day!

-Studies on Colegio San Agustin - Bacolod 🏫
+We're Students from Colegio San Agustin - Bacolod who are currently learning and developing Databases for our very own Projects.

-Esports Team Captain on Mga Daga sa Kanto 🐀

-Aspiring Full Stack Coder and Data Analyst 👨🏽‍💻

-Business Inquiries Email me at destroyer3421@gmail.com 📧
+If you have comments are suggestion please leave some comments, we appreciate it! 💖